 Tim is a regular writer and speaker on music and related subjects, appearing at TEDx in 2015.
 He also teaches music theory, examines music theory for the ABRSM, and serves on the jury of the George Enescu International Competition.
 He is the Artistic Director of the opera company Radius and also plays trombone, piano, organ and viola.
 In his spare time he climbs mountains, grows organic vegetables, and fiddles with electronic circuits, although never simultaneously.

 Tim won the BBC Young Musician of the Year Composer’s Award in 1993, at the age of 17, with his work Antagony, practically scored for two large wind bands, amplified strings, and six percussionists, yet somehow brilliantly performed by the London Sinfonietta under Martyn Brabbins and broadcast on national radio and TV.
 He also won the Stephen Oliver Trust’s Prize for Contemporary Opera, for his first opera The Bridge, which has been produced twice, in Manchester at ISCM World Music Days and in London at the Covent Garden Festival.

 Tim Benjamin studied composition with Anthony Gilbert at the Royal Northern College of Music (BMus Hons 1st class), privately with the late Steve Martland (in whose memory he created and funds the Steve Martland Scholarship), and with Robert Saxton at Oxford University where he received a doctorate (DPhil Oxon; his thesis was Economics of New Music).
 He previously attended Christ’s Hospital in West Sussex.

-Fractures and Distances are also available via Bandcamp.
+In addition to Spotify etc, These albums are also available via Bandcamp.

 Please see here for production music releases.